prwheeler/hello-world/README.md

 # hello-world
-Proof reading the latest github hello world tutorial
+Proof reading the latest github hello world tutorial.

+How *thoughtful* of those kind-hearted githubbers to provide one!